cetra3/lorikeet/README.md

 * Added in Retry Policy: If a test fails, you can retry n times by setting the `retry_count` property.
 You can also delay retries by setting the `retry_delay_ms` parameter.
 * Both `delay_ms` and `retry_delay_ms` are in milliseconds and must be a positive integer value.

 * Added initial `junit` output so you can use lorikeet with jenkins or another CI server that supports junit xml reports.
+Use `-j report.xml` to output junit reports.

 ## Changes in `0.7.0`